safarigha/safarigha/README.md

 <h1 align="center">Hi 👋, I'm Arezoo Safari</h1>
 <p align="left">I am currently seeking a career change and aiming to secure a position as a "Front End Developer (ReactJS)".</p>
 <p align="left">I am highly motivated and possess exceptional learning abilities.
-I have completed various courses in JavaScript, React, Next.js, and other related subjects within this field.</p>
+I have completed various courses in JavaScript, ReactJS, and other related subjects within this field.</p>
 <p align="left">I continuously strive to enhance my skills and knowledge on a daily basis.</p>